Stubborn Kind of Fellow: Release and live performances

 Released as a single on July 23, 1962.
-Though Gaye was initially disappointed the song didn't become a bigger pop hit, he was satisfied that he finally had a hit record.
+Though Gaye was initially disappointed it did not become a bigger pop hit, he was satisfied that he finally had a hit record.
 The song and follow-up hit, "Hitch Hike", eventually gave Gaye top billing over other acts during the Motortown Revue performances of 1963.

 Gaye performed the song constantly during his early years, most notably on the recorded performance of the Motortown Revue at the Apollo Theater in June 1963.
 Gaye performed it less frequently during the latter half of his career, often singing parts of the song as part of a "sixties medley" during his 1970s concert shows.